ServicenavigationHauptnavigationTrailKarteikarten

 (Englisch)

-In the BFE P+D predecessor project GIASES, the technical requirements for the use of flexibilities were created and implemented and tested in a real grid environment.
-In order to exploit the full potential of flexibilities for meaningful load shifting – and thus a reduction in the need for grid expansion – the involvement of the owners of the flexibilities is required.
-In the BFE P+D project EkoFlex, various business models involving the owners are defined and evaluated in a test operation as a logical further development to achieve the greatest possible benefit for relieving the networks.
+In the predecessor SFOE P&D project GIASES, the technical prerequisites for the use of flexibilities in the distribution grid were established and tested in a real grid environment.
+In order to exploit the full potential of these flexibilities for meaningful load shifting – and thus a reduction in the need for grid expansion – the owners must be actively involved in the use of flexibility.
+The SFOE P&D project EkoFlex defines and evaluates various business models that enable precisely this involvement.

 Approach